-The other successful research that includes members of animal kingdom, is a pilot investigation in occupational therapy with autistic children.
+The other successful research that includes members of the animal kingdom, is a pilot investigation in occupational therapy with autistic children.
 Children with autism have sensory problems disallowing them to function properly, as in stress-free, in the environment (Sams et al., 2006).
 Occupational therapists have come up with a lot of strategies to meet these children’s needs.
 In this study, however, Sams and her colleagues did something new and thus far unconventional.
-They compared two groups of children who had occupational therapy.
-Their standard group had the usual OT tools such as swings, teeter-totters, clay, toys, balls, artwork, puzzles and more.
-The experimental group, to meet the same sensory needs used llamas and other animals: riding in wagons pulled by llamas, riding on llamas’ backs, guiding llamas through obstacle courses, brushing, feeding llamas, loading and unloading llamas, training llamas, petting rabbits and dogs.
+They compared two different styles of occupational therapy in a group of children..
+Their standard group had the usual OT tools such as swings, teeter-totters, clay, toys, balls, artwork, puzzles, and more.
+The experimental group, to meet the same sensory needs, used llamas and other animals.
+They were riding in wagons pulled by llamas, riding on llamas’ backs, guiding llamas through obstacle courses, brushing and feeding llamas, loading and unloading llamas, training llamas, petting rabbits and dogs.
 The goal of using animals in OT was to make autistic children more social and communicative.
-22 children participated in the study; two had a secondary diagnosis of cerebral palsy.
+Twenty-two children participated in the study; two had a secondary diagnosis of cerebral palsy.
 The study took 15 weeks and the length of a session was approximately 26 minutes for standard sessions and 29 minutes for experimental sessions.
-The results were significantly higher in both verbal communication and social interaction in the animal driven sessions.
+The results in both verbal communication and social interaction were significantly higher in the animal driven sessions.
 “Interactions with animals, with their less complex, less subtle, and more predictable social clues, may provide a medium for persons with autism to learn to interact with other sentient beings in a more easily understood yet consistently natural context” (Sams et al., 2006, p.
 272).
 Once again, animals provided a social, predictable, safe environment suitable for developing SEL beginnings even for an autistic person.
-The further study has been suggested which would incorporate animals specifically with autistic population.
+Further study has been suggested which would incorporate animals specifically with autistic children.

 Whereas a biocentric perspective would not view interactions